AkankshaTelagamsetty12/Get-Cooking-/README.md

 ##### Files:
 - Food_search_dag.py - for randomly updating cache daily to store 5 recipes
 - Send_email_dag.py - to send emails to the registered users

+#### Data Validations and Pytesting
+Contains sample pytesting for the user input on Streamlit.
+The sample test cases and the status of the tests ran are uploaded in the same folder.

+#### Data Visualization

+##### Details:
+ - Once a new user registers, the user registry gets updated The registry automatically gets uploaded to Storage bucket.
+- Using BigQuery and Data Studio, the visualization are obtained

+### References